 The confusion is which one to choose?
 Presently, Ranger looks a little ahead in the race and more complete, but it’s a Hortonworks product.
 Sentry, however, is Cloudera’s tool.
 They just support those parts of Hadoop which their vendor supports.
 If you are not inclined towards either Cloudera or Hortonworks, then Ranger seems like a more viable option.
 However, if updates from Cloudera are believed – with the advent of its one platform strategy, Sentry is going to gain speed real soon.

-Collabera TACT provides an excellent training program on Hadoop and Spark.
-Our Hadoop Administrator Training and Hadoop Developer Training are designed in a way which walks you through the entire Hadoop ecosystem.
-These trainings educate you on tools like Pig, Hive, MapR, and HDFS, etc. TACT’s Spark Training program is structured to train you on the Spark environment with a holistic view.
-For further information, you can write to us at email@example.com.
+Cognixia provides an excellent training program on Hadoop and Spark.
+Our Hadoop administrator training and Hadoop developer training are designed in a way which walks you through the entire Hadoop ecosystem.
+These online training educates you on tools like Pig, Hive, MapR, and HDFS, etc. Cognixia’s Spark Training program is structured to train you on the Spark environment with a holistic view.
+For further information, you can write to us at write to us.